creachadair/snapback/README.md

 # as many backups as you like, but the names must not repeat.
 backup:
 - name: documents
-  workDir: "path"  # change to this directory before archiving
+  workdir: "path"  # change to this directory before archiving
   include:         # directories to include (recursively)
   - Documents
   - Desktop